critisec/critisec.github.io/publications.md

 * N. Paladi, M. Tiloca, P. N. Bideh and M. Hell, "Flowrider - Fast On-Demand Key Provisioning for Cloud Networks", in Proceedings of the 17th EAI International Conference on Security and Privacy in Communication Networks (EAI SecureComm 2021), pp 1-20, Canterbury (UK), 2021 (To appear)

+* D. Shin, Z. A. Khan, D. Bianculli, and L. Briand, “A theoretical framework for understanding the relationship between log parsing and anomaly detection,” in Proceedings of the 21th International Conference on Runtime Verification (RV 2021), pp 1-8, LA (USA), 2021 (to appear)

 ---

 # Demo Papers